National park: Terminology

-As many countries do not adhere to the IUCN definition, the term “national park” may be used loosely.
-In the United Kingdom, and in some other countries such as Taiwan, a “national park” simply describes a general area that is relatively undeveloped, scenic, and attracts tourists.
+As many countries do not adhere to the IUCN definition, the term "national park" may be used loosely.
+In the United Kingdom, and in some other countries such as Taiwan, a "national park" simply describes a general area that is relatively undeveloped, scenic, and attracts tourists, with some form of planning restrictions to ensure it maintains those characteristics.
 There may be substantial human settlements within the bounds of a national park.

-Conversely, parks that meet the criteria may be not be referred to as “national parks”.
-Terms like “preserve” or “reserve” may be used instead.
+Conversely, parks that meet the criteria may be not be referred to as "national parks".
+Terms like "preserve" or "reserve" may be used instead.

 History

 Early references

-Starting in 1735 the Naples government undertook laws in order to protect Natural areas, which could be used as a game reserve by the royal family; Procida was the first protected site; the difference between the many previous royal hunting preserves and this one, which is considered to be closer to a Park rather than a hunting preserve, is that Neapolitan government already considered the division into the present-day wilderness areas and non-strict nature reserves.
+Starting in 1735 the Naples government undertook laws to protect Natural areas, which could be used as a game reserve by the royal family; Procida was the first protected site; the difference between the many previous royal hunting preserves and this one, which is considered to be closer to a Park rather than a hunting preserve, is that Neapolitan government already considered the division into the present-day wilderness areas and non-strict nature reserves.

 In 1810, the English poet William Wordsworth described the Lake District as a "sort of national property, in which every man has a right and interest who has an eye to perceive and a heart to enjoy."
 The painter George Catlin, in his travels through the American West, wrote during the 1830s that Native Americans in the United States might be preserved "(by some great protecting policy of government) ... in a magnificent park ...
 A nation's Park, containing man and beast, in all the wild and freshness of their nature's beauty!"